AMWA-TV/ms-05-02/docs/Blocks.md

 An object in a hierarchy of nested blocks MUST be uniquely identified by its role path which MUST be persisted across device reboots.

-## Tree discovery
+## Device model discovery

-Blocks enable device model discovery by offering the descriptors of their contained members in the `members` property which holds a collection of type [NcBlockMemberDescriptor](Framework.md#ncblockmemberdescriptor).
+[Blocks](Framework.md#ncblock) enable device model discovery by offering the descriptors of their contained members in the `members` property which holds a collection of type [NcBlockMemberDescriptor](Framework.md#ncblockmemberdescriptor).

 ## Search methods

-All blocks also offer some search methods for convenience:
+[Blocks](Framework.md#ncblock) are searchable by calling any of the following methods:

-* FindMembersByPath (`[element("2m2")]`) - retrieve descriptors for members filtered using a relative role path sequence of roles.
+* FindMembersByPath - retrieve descriptors for members filtered using a relative role path sequence of roles.
 The relative path to search for MUST not include the role of the block targeted by oid
-* FindMembersByRole (`[element("2m3")]`) - retrieve descriptors for members filtered by the role property
+* FindMembersByRole - retrieve descriptors for members filtered by the role property
-* FindMembersByClassId (`[element("2m4")]`) - retrieve descriptors for members filtered by a given class id
+* FindMembersByClassId - retrieve descriptors for members filtered by a given class id